We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-azpatsmr +0 points · about 9 years ago
+azpatsmr +0 points · over 9 years ago

 Even tho I am a newbie at this, I really don't mind too much having to wear a CPAP.
 What I do dislike is waking up about every 30-60 mins with a very dry mouth and throat.
 It doesn't seem to matter whether I wear the face or nose mask.
 I have a-fib, high BP and pulmonary hypertension so I know I must conquer this "life-saver".
 I end up drinking a lot of water at night and of course you know what that means!